kreier/kreier.github.io/README.md

 Totals therefore:

-06 Science
+- Science 6
-04 Software
+- Software 4
-11 Robotics
+- Robotics 11
-09 School projects
+- School projects 9
-02 Movies and History
+- Movies and History 2
-05 Unintentionally forked
+- Unintentionally forked 5
-01 kreier.github.io
+- kreier.github.io 1

 Sum is 38 as reported by GitHub.
 Actually only 32 projects.